zingale/cca-summer-school/content/advection/advection-exercises-characteristic-tracing.md

 $$\frac{a_i^{n+1} - a_i^n}{\Delta t} = -\frac{1}{\Delta x} \left [ F_{i+1/2} - F_{i-1/2} \right ]$$

-This looks like what we had when we did our first-order accurate solver&mash;in that case, we evaluated the fluxes at time $n$.
+This looks like what we had when we did our first-order accurate solver&mdash;in that case, we evaluated the fluxes at time $n$.
 However, if we could find the fluxes at the midpoint in time, $n+1/2$, then the lefthand-side would be a centered difference, and we would be second-order accurate in time:

 $$\frac{a_i^{n+1} - a_i^n}{\Delta t} = -\frac{1}{\Delta x} \left [ F_{i+1/2}^{n+1/2} - F_{i-1/2}^{n+1/2} \right ]$$